House panel sues Treasury, IRS over Trump's tax returns

-WASHINGTON (Reuters) - A Democratic-led U.S. House panel on Tuesday filed a long-awaited lawsuit in federal court to demand President Donald Trump’s individual and business tax returns.
+WASHINGTON (Reuters) - A Democratic-led U.S. House of Representatives panel on Tuesday filed a long-awaited lawsuit in federal court to demand President Donald Trump’s individual and business tax returns.

 The House Ways and Means Committee filed the lawsuit against the U.S. Treasury Department and Internal Revenue Service after Treasury Secretary Steven Mnuchin refused a legal request for the records and defied two congressional subpoenas seeking the returns.

-The filing sounded the starting gun in what is widely expected to be a lengthy legal battle that is likely to end in the U.S. Supreme Court.
+The filing sounded the starting gun in what is widely expected to be a lengthy legal battle that is likely to end in the Supreme Court.

+There was no official comment from the Trump administration, but Trump attorney Jay Sekulow said: “We will respond to this latest effort at presidential harassment in court.”

+Democrats want Trump’s tax records from 2013 to 2018, which legal experts have said could shed light on the president’s business dealings.
+Such a legal process, experts said, could unfold slowly and become an issue in the 2020 election.

 “In refusing to comply with the statute, defendants have mounted an extraordinary attack on the authority of Congress to obtain information needed to conduct oversight of Treasury, the IRS, and the tax laws on behalf of the American people,” the lawsuit said.

-The lawsuit said the committee believes it was the first time an administration has denied such a request.

-House Ways and Means Committee Chairman Richard Neal requested six years of Trump’s returns on April 3, under a federal law that says Treasury “shall furnish” the documents.
-Neal said in a statement that the panel was now pursuing the matter in court because of the administration’s “noncompliance”.
+Neal said in a statement that the panel was now pursuing the matter in court because of the administration’s “noncompliance.”

 “The judiciary has been a bulwark against Trump’s steaming corruption and roughshod lawlessness.
-I have no doubt our lower courts will side with Congress,” Representative Bill Pascrell, a Ways and Means Democrat who has helped lead the campaign to obtain Trump’s returns, wrote in a statement on Twitter.
+I have no doubt our lower courts will side with Congress,” Representative Bill Pascrell, a Ways and Means Democrat who has helped lead the campaign to obtain Trump’s returns, wrote on Twitter.

 Democrats who wanted Neal to move to court more quickly expressed relief at the filing.
 “This long-overdue legal action is needed to keep this bad president from setting a bad precedent,” Representative Lloyd Doggett said in a statement.